Reinalynn/Building-a-Book-Recommendation-System-using-Python/README.md

 Content filtering, on the other hand, focuses exclusively on either the item or the user and does not need any information about interactions between the two.
 Instead, content filtering calculates the similarity between items or users using attributes of the items or users themselves.
 For my book data, I will use book reviews and text analysis to determine which books are most similar to books that I like and thus which books should be recommended (item based).

 ## Data
 While there are many book datasets available to use, I decided to work with Goodreads Book data.
 There are several full Goodreads data sets available at the [UCSD Book Graph site](https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home) and I initially worked with this data to analyze metadata for books, authors, series, genres, reviews, and the interactions between users and items.
 Once I began building the models, I quickly realized that my dataset was too large.
-Rather than limit myself to just one genre, I chose to use the [Goodreads 10k data set](https://www.kaggle.com/zygmunt/goodbooks-10k/version/4).
+Rather than limit myself to just one genre, I chose to use the [Goodreads 10k data set](https://www.kaggle.com/zygmunt/goodbooks-10k/version/4), a subset of the full Goodreads data sets.
 This data set contains book metdata, ratings, book tags, and book shelves.

 For full code, view the following files in this github:

 [EDA - full Goodreads authors, works, series, genres, interactions.ipynb](https://github.com/Reinalynn/Building-a-Book-Recommendation-System-using-Python/blob/master/Code/EDA%20-%20full%20Goodreads%20authors%2C%20works%2C%20series%2C%20genres%2C%20interactions.ipynb)
 [Data prep - full Goodreads loading files, statistics, distributions.ipynb](https://github.com/Reinalynn/Building-a-Book-Recommendation-System-using-Python/blob/master/Code/Data%20prep%20-%20full%20Goodreads%20loading%20files%2C%20statistics%2C%20distributions.ipynb)